Best Practices in VoIP Firewall Configuration

 VoIP firewall configuration is an important milestone in the implementation of the VoIP phone system in your business.
 This is because of the following reasons:

 VoIP firewall configuration ensures that the VoIP inflow and outflow traffic is tracked.
-The firewall will be able to investigate the packets of data, getting into and out of the phone system, to determine if there’s hazardous information that might jeopardize your network’s security.
+The firewall policy manager will be able to investigate the packets of data, getting into and out of the phone system, to determine if there’s hazardous information that might jeopardize your network’s security.
 This will also help your business to better utilize the available network capacity.

 With so many remote phones, and sometimes sharing of the network with other businesses, there is a possibility of Trojan horses silently transmitting your confidential information to a web server which may later lead to misbehaving of computers in your network.
 Firewall configuration will help block these Trojan horses.